 Try this pumpkin, tomato and beetroot frittata, asparagus, leek and pea tart, or easy Easy cheesy quiche recipe.
 Or, experiment with your own version using all your favourite vegetables and some legumes or meat for variety and protein.

 You can’t go past a classic fish and salad combo for a perfect dose of protein, omega-3s and veggie nutrients.
 The omega-3 fatty acids in oily fish like salmon and mackerel support your brain function, so it’s a great way to break up the work day, as well as filling you up.

 Grab a tin of tuna or grill up some salmon and enjoy with your favourite leafy sides.
 Check out some of these delicious ideas for fish and seafood recipes.

 Warm and aromatic, curries are a delicious way to brighten up your lunchtime – and making it yourself lets you up the vegetable content and lower the oil content.
 Start with a basic recipe and mix it up with your favourite ingredients.
-Try this Indian lamb curry, Malaysian chicken curry or lentil and bean vegetarian curry for some tasty ideas.
+Try this Indian lamb curry, Malaysian chicken curry or Eggplant curry with yoghurt for some tasty ideas.